alanrjes/Survey-to-CSV/README.md

 This application is a lightweight tool for collecting anonymized data from printed Likert scale surveys.
 It can be used to generate PDF surveys, and analyze PDF scans of a generated template to aggregate the resulting data into a CSV file.

-It was developed for the purpose of gathering course evaluation feedback.
+It was developed for the purpose of gathering course evaluation feedback, following the observation that digital course evaluation forms result in a significantly lower participation rate than paper surveys.

 ## Installation

-Specs?
-Libraries?
+Executable built using pyinstaller.

+Development requires installation of Python 3 and the following Python packages:

+- tkinter
+- pdfkit (wkhtmltopdf)
+- pdf2image
+- cv2
+- numpy

 ## Usage

-To generate a survey:
+To generate a new survey:

 - From the main menu, click "Create New Survey".
 - Enter a title, subtitle, and instructions if desired, which will be printed at the top of the page.